peer-open-source/xara-docs/source/user/manual/material/uniaxial/Steel01/index.rst

 Steel01
 ^^^^^^^

-This model implements a uniaxial bilinear steel material object with kinematic hardening and optional isotropic hardening described by a non-linear evolution equation (REF: Fedeas).
+This model implements a uniaxial bilinear steel material object with kinematic hardening and optional isotropic hardening described by a non-linear evolution equation.

 .. tabs::